SleepingPanda4/HomePageConfig/README.md

     ports:
       - 3000:3000
     volumes:
-      - /srv/dockerdata/homepage/config:/app/config # Make sure your local config directory exists | CHANGE THIS IF DIRECTORY IS DIFFERENT
+      - /srv/dockerdata/homepage/config:/app/config # Make sure your local config directory exists | CHANGE THIS IF DIRECTORY IS DIFFERENT | MUST BE THE SAME DIRECTORY YOU DOWNLOADED REPOSITORY TO
       - /var/run/docker.sock:/var/run/docker.sock # (optional) For docker integrations
     environment:
       #NOT NEEDED IF USING .env FILE!